america

 • Histoire des hommes du Nord ou Danois et Normands.
 Depuis les temps les plus reculés, jusqu’a la conquête de l’Angleterre par Guillaume de Normandie... by WHEATON, Henry.
 Emma CHUPPIN [de GERMIGNY, translator].
 WHEATON, Henry.
 Emma CHUPPIN [de GERMIGNY, translator]. ~ Histoire des hommes du Nord ou Danois et Normands.
 Depuis les temps les plus reculés, jusqu’a la conquête de l’Angleterre par Guillaume de Normandie...
 France, c.
 1830s.

 An unpublished French translation of Wheaton’s influential History of the Northmen (1831) by Emma Chuppin de Germigny (1809?-1852).
-History of the Northmen is notable as… (more)
+History of the Northmen is notable not… (more)

-The translator Emma Chuppin de Germigny was the daughter of a noble emigré settled in Normandy after the Revolution.
+The translator of this version, Emma Chuppin de Germigny, was the daughter of a noble emigré settled in Normandy after the Revolution.
 A long biographical entry in the Mémoires of the Caen Académie recounts her life: her family’s reduced circumstances necessitated her work as a schoolmistress in Caen, during which time she produced a series of scholarly works (including the Wheaton translation).
-She published a history of music in Normandy from the ninth century to her own day (1836) and an account of the Bayeux Tapestry (1846).
+Like Wheaton, she was interested in the legacy of the Normans and published a history of music in Normandy from the ninth century to her own day (1836) and an account of the Bayeux Tapestry (1846).
 Her translation of Wheaton’s work was not published, though the form of this manuscript, and Emma’s circumstances, strongly suggests it was intended to be.
 It is almost certainly in her autograph, with occasional corrections.
 In the event, a French edition by Paul Guillot, with numerous additional apparatus, appeared at Paris in 1844.

 (see full details)